© Copyright Solvents Australia 2011

 Charging:

-prevent fractionation (changes in refrigerant composition due to vapor
+fractionation (changes in refrigerant composition due to vapor charging.
+See Definitions-

-charging.
-See Definitions- Fractionation).
-In situations where vapor is normally
+Fractionation).
+In situations where vapor is normally charged into a system, a valve should be

 Retrofit: